Pvt. Paul Alexander Grassick

 brothers, he resided at 327 East Fourth

 school, he drove a truck for a dry cleaner.

-Paul was musically talented and played the trumpet.
+Paul was musically talented and played the trumpet and attended Oberlin College for music.
 He and his brother, Bill, traveled the Ohio with their band.

 In late 1940, a draft act had just been passed by the U.S. Government and Paul received his draft notice.
 He was sent to Fort Knox, Kentucky for basic training.
 While there, he was assigned to C Company, 192nd Tank Battalion.
 The reason this was done was that the tank company had originally been an Ohio National Guard Tank Company from Port Clinton, Ohio, and the army was filling vacancies with men from the home states of each tank company.